 Understanding what is normal or usual for each one of us is helpful before we consider how the experience of cancer and its treatment may affect our experience of orgasm.

-Orgasmic changes may be experienced after pelvic surgery or radiotherapy for a rectal or gynaecological cancer, they can also occur following treatments that affect our level of female hormones, such as endocrine therapy for breast cancer or after ovaries have been removed or irradiated, especially if we are not able to have hormone replacement therapy (HRT).
+Orgasmic changes may be experienced after pelvic surgery or radiotherapy for a rectal or gynaecological cancer including prostate or cervical cancer.
+They can also occur following treatments that affect our level of female hormones, such as endocrine therapy for breast cancer or after ovaries have been removed or irradiated, especially if we are not able to have hormone replacement therapy (HRT).

 Changes in nerve function and blood flow affecting the pelvic organs and the genital region, particularly the vagina, vulva, and clitoris, may result in a reduced intensity of orgasmic sensation and some women find that it takes them longer to reach climax.